foreverfighter/coding-for-non-coders/README.md

 ### What is a text editor?

-### What is an IDE?

-It is like Notepad (on Windows) or Notes (on Mac).
+It's like Notepad (on Windows) or Notes (on Mac).
 It allows us to type and save code as plain text.

 ### What is an IDE?